 Patient Blood Management: The Future of Blood Transfusion conference was held on 18 June 2012.
-The event was jointly hosted by the Department of Health, the National Blood Transfusion Committee (NBTC) and NHS Blood and Transplant (NHSBT) and supported by Professor Sir Bruce Keogh, NHS Medical Director.
+The event was jointly hosted by the DH, the NBTC and NHSBT, supported by Professor Sir Bruce Keogh, NHS Medical Director.

 The aim of the multi-disciplinary conference was to share views on how blood transfusion practice could be improved to: